Circular focus - Sorting and collection of organic waste

 Green Deal action

-Significant changes to the Waste Management Act happened in 2021, the majority of which will come into effect on January 1, 2023.
+Significant changes to the Waste Management Act happened in 2021, the majority of which came into effect on January 1, 2023.
 The Act places increased responsibility on individuals and legal entities to sort waste and label containers and on the collection of fees for waste treatment.
+Changes to residential waste collection have been completed.
+Changes to collection at recycling drop-offs will take place in the first half of 2024.

 Implementation period

-Planned completion in the second half of 2023
+Planned completion in the first half of 2024

 Status: Completed